Correctional Officer

 In california what is the policy on hard drugs to become a correctional officer?

-Asked by Alexia about 11 years ago
+Asked by Alexia over 11 years ago

 Good question.
 I dont have a good answer for you since I was never in the hiring loop other than interviewing.
 I had nothing to do with background checks.
 I admitted to a little weed in highschool in the 1960s, more than 15 years before I hired on.
 They had no problem with that.
 I suspect they have a problem with recent drug use.
 Obvisouly any felony conviction is disqualifying.
 My guess is they would have a problem with any significant hard drug use history.